cvb-lingat/LBYARCH_MP2/README.md

 ## (IMPORTANT) How to Run

 * Make sure that data.txt, DAXPY_ASM.asm, and MP2_Main.c are in the same folder
-* Do the normal Compile Assemble and Run for interfacing x86-64 and C
+* Do the normal Compile, Assemble, and Run for interfacing x86-64 and C

 Note: Inputs must be placed in data.txt in the following format: